What you need to bring and further instructions (READ THESE CAREFULLY):

 • Eye and ear protection designed for shooting (electronic ear pro is

 recommended — easier for you to hear range commands).
 Noise cancelling

 headsets (Bose, Sony, etc.) are not ear protection.

-• Baseball hat; clothes suitable for training; footwear appropriate
+• Hat with a brim; clothes suitable for training; footwear appropriate

 for rapid movement (no sandals or open-toe shoes).
 This class is conducted